alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/toolbars/toolbars.md

 # Using Toolbars

-The AlterNET UI <xref:Alternet.UI.Toolbar> control is used a control bar that displays a row of drop-down menus and bitmapped buttons that activate commands.
+The AlterNET UI <xref:Alternet.UI.Toolbar> control is used as a control bar that displays a row of drop-down menus and bitmapped buttons that activate commands.
 Thus, clicking a toolbar button is equivalent to choosing a menu command.
-The buttons can be configured to appear and behave as push buttons, drop-down menus, or separators.
-Typically, a toolbar contains buttons and menus that correspond to items in an application's menu structure, providing quick access to an application's most frequently used functions and commands.
+You can configure toolbar buttons to appear and behave as push buttons, drop-down menus, or separators.
+Typically, a toolbar contains buttons and menus corresponding to items in an application's menu structure, providing quick access to an application's most frequently used functions and commands.

 # [Windows](#tab/screenshot-windows)